Happy Endings (TV series): And The Pandemmy Goes To...

 In April 2020, Casey Wilson also confirmed that there would be an upcoming reading of new material, which was announced in July 2020 would be streamed on July 20, 2020, via the Sony Pictures Television YouTube page.
 In addition to performing the new scripted material, which is titled "And The Pandemmy Goes To...", a live Q&A with the cast also took place.
 The event was organised to raise money for Color of Change and World Central Kitchen supporting Black Lives Matter and COVID-19 relief.
 Stephen Guarino reprised his role as Derrick in a cameo during the episode.

 During the Q&A, it was revealed that the episode was originally planned to be a table read of new material, similar to the reading of "Episode 401" at EW PopFest in October 2016, but after other shows such as 30 Rock and Mythic Quest: Raven's Banquet remotely-produced full episodes the decision was made to produce and present it as an episode of the show.

+Marry Me

-Marry MeMarry Me is a sitcom television series created and executive produced by David Caspe that aired on NBC, which premiered on October 14, 2014.
+Marry Me is a sitcom television series created and executive produced by David Caspe that aired on NBC, which premiered on October 14, 2014.
 It has been implied that both series exist in the same universe.
 Both shows are set in Chicago and Derrick, a recurring character played by Stephen Guarino, appears on both shows.

 Three of the original six series regulars on Marry Me – Casey Wilson, Ken Marino and Sarah Wright Olsen – also appeared on Happy Endings, albeit in different roles.
 John Gemberling, also a series regular, appeared on Happy Endings, however as his character wasn't named — he was merely credited as 'Thief' — it is unclear whether the two characters are considered separate people.
 In addition, several guest stars on Happy Endings — including Rob Huebel, Nat Faxon and Ryan Hansen — also had guest appearances as different characters on Marry Me.